 On January 1, 2017, we adopted new accounting guidance on share-based incentive compensation.
-Upon adoption, we recognized excess tax benefits of \$7.4 million from the vesting of share-based incentive compensation in the provision for income taxes in the condensed consolidated statements of operations for the three month period ended March 31, 2017.
+As a result of the adoption of this new guidance, we recognized excess tax benefits of \$26.1 million and \$7.4 million from the vesting of share-based incentive compensation in the provision for income taxes in the condensed consolidated statements of operations for the three month periods ended March 31, 2018 and 2017, respectively.
 Upon adoption of the new guidance, we also recorded deferred tax assets of \$81.5 million, net of a valuation allowance of \$12.1 million, for previously unrecognized excess tax benefits (including tax benefits from dividends or dividend equivalents) on share-based incentive compensation, with an offsetting adjustment to retained earnings.
-See Notes 2 and 14 of Notes to Condensed Consolidated Financial Statements for further information on the adoption of this new guidance.
+See Notes 2 and 15 of Notes to Condensed Consolidated Financial Statements for further information on the adoption of this new guidance.
 The new guidance has since January 1, 2017 affected, and the Company expects that in future periods the new guidance will affect, the provision for income taxes for the delivery of stock under share-based incentive compensation arrangements, as well as the effective tax rate in the relevant periods, which could be material to the condensed consolidated statements of operations and the classification of cash flows in the relevant periods.